6th Michigan Infantry Regiment: Service

 On the Union right, the 6th Michigan's other battalion was reduced by picket detachments to just three companies totaling about 130 men under Captain John Corden.
 Yet they routed the entire Confederate brigade of Henry Watkins Allen with the help of one section of guns detached from the 21st Indiana, saving the Union right flank.
 Corden's men, still grossly outnumbered, counterattacked in a bold bayonet charge, capturing the colors of the 9th Louisiana Battalion.
 The 6th Michigan's entire loss in the battle amounted to 19 killed, 40 wounded, and 6 missing, or about 17 percent of the force engaged.
 General Williams was shot dead toward the end of the battle.
 Despite all the former animosity, he and the Michiganders had been mutually impressed with each other's bravery under fire.

 General Butler, spooked by the near loss of an irreplaceable brigade, reeled in his department's troops to bar the approaches to New Orleans.
 The 6th Michigan guarded Metairie Ridge and suffered severely from disease in a swampy setting.
 In October alone, 22 men died and 73 were discharged.
 November saw only a modest improvement, and as of December 6, the regiment, which had departed Michigan fifteen months prior with 996 men and officers, now reported a mere 191 men present for duty.

 The regiment quartered in a cotton press in New Orleans and recovered sufficiently by January 1863 to join Godfrey Weitzel’s operation to capture or destroy the troublesome, partially ironclad Confederate gunboat J.A.
 Cotton.
 After some light skirmishing, the Rebels torched Cotton to prevent her capture.
 Weitzel let his troops loose on the march home, and foraging soon evolved into outright pillaging, including the burning of five plantation homes.

 After guarding New Orleans again until March, the regiment was ordered in conjunction with fragments of other commands to destroy railroad bridges north of Ponchatoula, Louisiana, as a feint in support of a larger advance by Butler's successor, Nathaniel P. Banks.
 The Federals brushed aside modest resistance from Mississippi troops (20th Mississippi), and burned two railroad bridges north of town.
 Ponchatoula itself was sacked after an unsuccessful guerrilla attack enraged the Federals.
-Confederate reinforcements (1st Choctaw Battalion, 1st Mississippi, 14th Mississippi) arrived the next morning, and Clark's expedition was driven all the way back to Pass Manchac, where they constructed Fort Stevens.
+Confederate reinforcements (1st Choctaw Battalion, 1st Mississippi Cavalry, 14th Mississippi Infantry) arrived the next morning, and Clark's expedition was driven all the way back to Pass Manchac, where they constructed Fort Stevens.